- Technology and the Good Society

 - Family Policies in Western Countries

-- The Pontifical Academy of the Social Sciences (PASS) Advises Priority Changes Post-COVID-19 one month ago
+- The Pontifical Academy of the Social Sciences (PASS) Advises Priority Changes Post-COVID-19 3 months ago

 - The Ethical Backbone of Social Life 3 years ago